Blog /

 Why does clear and consistent naming matter??

 Naming your test cases clearly and consistently is one of the simplest and most effective ways to keep things organized across different types of software testing.
-When test cases have descriptive names, it’s easier for your team to quickly identify them and understand what they’re testing.
-Without a standard naming, they might get confusing, and test results become disorganized.
+Well-named test cases make it easier for your team to quickly identify what each test covers and understand its purpose.

 2. Establish Clear Workflow Processes